skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 As for the time axis in the charts, have not yet figured out how to set up text format time in the scale.
 So, the daily data include a date.dayFraction representation of time for the time scale.
 Just wanted to see a chart more than I wanted to learn e-charts at the time.
 May later adapt to a more Julian date style.

 Code adding the axis names works, but it places the Y-axis name above the axis line which puts it under/over the chart subtitle.
 The X-axis name is just to the right of the axis line.
-Have not found suitable example code to mimic that both builds and places the axis names in middle of the axis and verticl for the Y-axis, etc. Examples found to date are very basic, more educational rather than complete (IMHO).
+Have not found suitable example code to mimic that both builds and places the axis names in middle of the X-axis and vertical for the Y-axis, etc. Examples found to date are very basic, more educational rather than complete (IMHO).
 Originally, the daily chart was produced just before midnight.
-Current version produces partial charts during the day.
+Current version also produces partial charts during the day.

 As noted, Infinitive runs under Systemd.
 Added redirection of output and error logs to /var/log/infinitive/.
 Infinitive is run from /var/lib/infinitive/ with data and chart files also saved there.
 Data files are in CSV form allowing import into Excel.
 The blower RPM scale is the reported fan speed converted to off-low-med-high scale as 0, 34, 66, 100 to use the same y scale as temperature.
 Temperature readings and blower RPM readings are sometimes corrupted in the RS-485 transmission, the code cleans up the obvious exteme errors.
 One day blower RPM will be shown with a right side scale.
 Changing the time scale to be text date/time is also intended.
 Axis names are needed as well.
 So it goes.